Drain Survey Cost

 Typically, larger houses have a lengthy drainage system; this will take the engineers longer to complete as they will need to ensure that the drain CCTV has covered every corner to ensure an extensive and thorough survey.

-Cost Factors of a Drain Survey
+Factors That Impact Drain Survey Costs

 A drain survey and report can usually fall anywhere between the price range of £100-£300 depending on a few different factors.
-Below are a few points of what may affect your cost factors when hiring a surveyor for a drain survey.

 Type of House